gaswelder/che/README.md

 };
 ```

-In Che it is also possible to do that also with function parameters:
+Here it is also possible to do that with function parameters:

 ```c
 int sum(int a, b, c) {